wp-plugins/post-pay-counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.503 =
+* Fixed: word counter wouldn't count one-char words.
+* Fixed: correctly handling of &nbsp; that wouldn't be counted as spaces as resulting from strange behavior of the editor.
+* New: install procedure now grants by default all permissions to administrator by personalizing their settings (the user id of the user who installs the plugin is taken).
+* Tweak: new PHP method that generates stats table tbody.
+That's a public one that can by used by any implementation (for example, is used several times in the PRO).
+* Fixed: layout broken in user settings page, with links at the top being smushed in the upper-right corner.
+* New: added pot files to translate plugin in whatever language.
+* Tweak: hiding the *Filter by user role* feature in stats page if user doesn't have the permission to see other people's stats.
+* Tweak: on install, notifications issued before install date are all hidden in bulk.
+* New: added Dutch translation (Elza van Swieten).

 = 2.502 =
 * Fixed: after last updated PRO version Analytics visits wouldn't show up.